 Although there are scripture passages that indicate God is eternal (i.e., He has always existed and always will continue to exist), there do not seem to be any passages in the Bible that provide strong support for the premise that God exists outside the constraints of time.
 However, the Scriptures do indicate that, somehow, God knows the future, so perhaps He does exist outside the constraints of time.
 The most cogent evidence that God knows the future is provided by numerous fulfilled prophecies recorded in biblical writings by men who were inspired by God.
 [For a discussion of the biblical prophecies that were fulfilled as a result of the coming of Jesus Christ as Messiah, click on “Was the Coming of Jesus Christ Prophesied?”]

 Furthermore, the Bible contains many prophetic passages that have not yet been fulfilled.
 The vast majority of these passages pertain to the so-called “end times,” which includes the period immediately before, during, and after the Great Tribulation.
-[For a discussion of the end times, click on “Will Christians Need to Endure the Tribulation?”]
+[For perspectives regarding what will occur during the end times, click on “How Will People Behave during the End Times?” and “Will Christians Need to Endure the Tribulation?”]

 Despite the biblical prophecy evidence, some people may question whether it is even possible for God to be omniscient, especially with regard to the future.
 However, Einstein’s Theory of Relativity supports the possibility.
 Although it is beyond the scope of this article, not to mention our expertise, to try to adequately explain this Theory, it does support the ability for the past, the present, and the future not only to coexist, but also to be observable at the same time.
 Therefore, it is theoretically possible to know in advance what will occur in the future.